open-mmlab/mmdetection/docs/tutorials/new_dataset.md

     This manner allows users to evaluate all the datasets as a single one by setting `separate_eval=False`.

 **Note:**
-This option `separate_eval=False` assumes the dataset uses `self.data_infos` during evaluation.
-Therefore, COCO datasets does notsupport this behavior since COCO datasets do not fully rely on `self.data_infos` during evaluation.
-Combining different type ofdatasets and evaluating them as a whole is not tested thus is not suggested.
+The option `separate_eval=False` assumes the datasets use `self.data_infos` during evaluation.
+Therefore, COCO datasets do not support this behavior since COCO datasets do not fully rely on `self.data_infos` for evaluation.
+Combining different types of ofdatasets and evaluating them as a whole is not tested thus is not suggested.

 A more complex example that repeats `Dataset_A` and `Dataset_B` by N and M times, respectively, and then concatenates the repeated datasets is as the following.